GameKing: Video hardware

-According to Brian Provinciano's reverse engineering of the GameKing, most GameKing games heavily rely on bitmap rather than tile-based rendering of the screen, e.g. most levels in its platform and shoot 'em up games are in reality large 4-colour bitmaps, instead of using the most common method of graphic tiles and tile maps, like in most other game consoles and arcade games.
+According to Brian Provinciano's reverse engineering of the GameKing, most GameKing games heavily rely on bitmap rather than tile-based rendering of the screen, e.g. most levels in its platform and shoot 'em up games are in reality large 4-color bitmaps, instead of using the most common method of graphic tiles and tile maps, like in most other game consoles and arcade games.
 This was probably done for economic reasons (the CPU alone can handle all graphics easily, at that resolution) and easy development of the games, apart from the objectively low resolution of the screen.
-While such a scheme seems to work, it has the disadvantage of using cartridge space inefficiently, so that e.g. most platform games are limited to 3 levels.
+While such a scheme seems to work, it has the disadvantage of using cartridge space inefficiently, so that e.g. most platform games are limited to three levels.

 GameKing II (GM-219)

-The GameKing II, on the other hand, is fashioned to look like Sony's PlayStation Portable, comes in more sober colors (either black, grey, white or aqua - and although not shown on the packaging, yellow ones do also exist), and uses 3 AAA size batteries, of which only 2 are used to actually power up the GameKing's hardware, while the third one serves to power up both its built-in audio amplifier (a bit more powerful than the one on the original GameKing) and its backlit LCD screen (which can be turned on and off at will, depending on external lighting conditions, thus saving power).
+The GameKing II (GM-219) released in October 2004, on the other hand, is fashioned to look like Sony's PlayStation Portable, comes in more sober colors (either black, grey, white or aqua - and although not shown on the packaging, yellow ones do also exist), and uses 3 AAA size batteries, of which only 2 are used to actually power up the GameKing's hardware, while the third one serves to power up both its built-in audio amplifier (a bit more powerful than the one on the original GameKing) and its backlit LCD screen (which can be turned on and off at will, depending on external lighting conditions, thus saving power).
 The unit can still work with 2 batteries, only with no sound and no backlighting available.

 Also, the GameKing II has a fixed color background picture for its LCD screen, only visible when the backlighting is switched on.
 This is probably to give the false impression of having a colour LCD screen, as implied on its box.
 The picture may vary between various GameKing models, however it has a mostly negative effect on screen readability when the backlighting is turned on.
 This background picture can also be removed or replaced simply by opening the machine and removing the small plastic transparency behind the LCD.
 Removing it makes using the backlighting much more effective.

 This model would also be the last in the Gameking line to have the text "3in1" stamped above the screen.

-Notes: Likewise with the GK, no page exists for the GKII, but the Chinese site still lists the machine as product code GM-219.